harishvc/quick-references/python3/python-intro4.md

 ```

 ## What is a set? frozen set vs set?
-  - Set is an **unordered collection of unique and immutable objects**
+  - Set is an **unordered collection of unique and mutable objects**
   - Set is enclosed by `{ }`
-  - Sets are lists with **no duplicate entries**
+  - Sets are lists with **no duplicate entries and no index**
   - Sets **don't support index**
-  - Sets are immutable - add, remove
+  - Sets are mutable - add, remove
   - Sets are passed by reference
   - Sets don't retain order (since they don't support index)
-  - Frozen set are like sets except that they are immutable
+  - **Frozen set are like sets except that they are immutable**
 ```python
 a = {2,3,4}
 >>> a[0] = 6  #TypeError: 'set' object does not support indexing